Nyambura254/Nyambura254/README.md

 **Current Status Quo**

-* 👨🏻‍💻 I’m currently working on [QtDocCN](https://github.com/QtDocumentCN/QtDocumentCN).
+* 👨🏻‍💻 I’m currently working on [LMS @ DEAN as Student Requirement Engineer]
-* 🌱 I’m currently learning Node.
+* 🌱 I’m currently learning Node & JavaScript.
 * 🤔  I hope to be a good programmer with good habits to deliver best things in tech world. 🐧
 * 💬 Ask me about anything and I would like to answer.
 * 📫 Please email via [nyamburabonnie@gmail.com](nyamburabonnie@gmail.com) to reach me.